Jlao17/Graduation-Phase-Project/data/ProcessedCalcite/PROCESSCALCITE.md

 ## Run the files in the following order for the created dataset:
+NOTE: Change the dataset name in the code snippets below to the dataset you are working with. \
 1. Process the commit and issue text. \
 `LinkGenerator/1_splitword.py`
 2. Scrape release notes from the Calcite website. \